I-2-8-7.Statutory Benefit Continuation in Medical Cessation Cases Remanded by the Appeals Council

 NOTE:

-1. HO Issues Notice to Claimant on Remand
+1. Hearing Office Issues Notice to Claimant and Auxiliaries on Remand

-In some court remand cases, the paper claim(s) file cannot be forwarded immediately to the HO with the remand order.
+: In some court remand cases, the paper claim(s) file cannot be forwarded immediately to the HO with the remand order.
 In such cases, the HO should not wait to receive the claim(s) file.
-Instead, the HO should send the proper payment continuation notice to the individual, based upon the information received from the FO.
+Instead, the HO should send the proper payment continuation notice to the claimant and their auxiliaries, based upon the information received from the FO.

 The HO should take the following actions indicated based on the circumstances that apply to the case:

 a.
-Individual Previously Received Continued Payments at the ALJ Level, but Payments Were Terminated
+Claimant and/or Auxiliaries Previously Elected Continued Payments at the ALJ Level, but Payments Were Terminated

 b.
-Individual Previously Received Continued Payments at the ALJ Level, and Payments Were Not Terminated
+Claimant and/or Auxiliaries Previously Elected Continued Payments at the ALJ Level, and Payments Were Not Terminated

 NOTE: